Christmas at the Omni Grove Park Inn in Asheville

 More winter/holiday fun in the area

 Work up a sweat hiking in the mountains.
 There are endless hiking adventures to be had, all within a reasonable daytrip from the resort.
 Here’s a list to get you started.
-Assuming there is no snow, this is a great time to enjoy the wilderness minus heavy tourists traffic.
+Assuming there is no snow, this is a great time to enjoy the wilderness minus heavy tourist traffic.

 Enjoy a stress free drive on the Blue Ridge Parkway.
 One of America’s most scenic drives is easily accessible from Asheville.
 Winter is a great time to plan a sightseeing adventure as traffic will be virtually non existent.
 Tip: Spend the morning exploring the NC Arboretum and then hop on the adjacent Parkway.